Fingertips/Peck/README.md

 ### Peck is extensible

-Expect opening up Peck classes you can also extend during runtime with the `once` callback.
+Except opening up Peck classes you can also extend during runtime with the `once` callback.
 This callback is ran when a new context (describe) is created.